 While on this detail, William became ill with malaria.
 He was sent to Pampanga and put in a Filipino hospital.
 The patients in the hospital were mostly Filipino, Lawrence was one of a number of Americans in the hospital.
 The patients were treated well and got all the water they wanted and three meals a day.
 There was very little medicine to treat the patients.

-Bill was sent to Cabanatuan which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division’s home.
+Bill was sent to Cabanatuan which was a former Philippine Army Base and had been the home of the 91st Philippine Army Division.
 The camp was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured on Corregidor were held.
 In addition, men from Bataan who had been hospitalized when the surrender came were sent to the camp.
 Camp 3 was later consolidated into Camp 1.

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 To prevent escapes, the POWs set up a detail that patrolled the fence of the camp.
 The reason this was done was that those who did escape and were caught were tortured before being executed, while the other POWs were made to watch.
 It is believed that no POW successfully escaped from the camp.